Scots’ Charitable Society / Scottish Cultural League of New England Scholarship Awards

-The SCS March Meeting at the Bigelow Chapel at Mount Auburn Cemetery will be rescheduled.
-More details coming soon.
+The SCS March Meeting at the Bigelow Chapel at Mount Auburn Cemetery is scheduled for Friday, 4/21 from 6pm-8:30pm.

 We will be providing sandwiches, coffee, tea, and water.